Frequently asked questions

 Can I cancel and get a refund?

-Where does the sign-up fee go?
+What does the signup fee cover?

-Example: a $15 fee with 50% to charity breaks down to $7.50 to the charity, $0.74 to payment processing, $1.35 platform fee, and $5.41 to the organiser.
+Example: a $15 signup with 50% to charity breaks down to $7.50 to the charity, $0.74 to payment processing, $1.35 to Yard Sale Walk (the platform), and $5.41 to the organizer to cover their event costs.

 Selling and the map